-6% rated the event as FAIR OR BELOW
+rated the event as FAIR OR BELOW would recommend the programme

 Apart from the Gen-Y Youth Council, RHB also acknowledges the importance of the development of unemployed youth.
 The Group offers internship programmes, holds university engagement sessions and participates as an employer in the SL1M Trainee programme.
 In addition, the Group identifies high-quality young talents for our robust and holistic Master of Arts degree programme to nurture future leaders within the organisation.